 - Have you recently paid off a loan or canceled a credit card?
 If so, your credit history might be affected.

-If you look closer, there’s a chance that some changes may impact your credit score, something you didn’t know about at first.
-The best method to keep track of the changes to your credit score is to examine your credit report every month to ensure that you’re informed of every aspect that impacts your score.
+If you look closer, some changes may impact your credit score, something you didn’t know about at first.
+The best way to keep track of the changes to your credit score is to examine your credit report every month to ensure that you know every aspect that impacts your score.

-Questions to Ask Why Your Credit Score is Sinking
+Frequently Asked Questions About Why Your Credit Score is Sinking

 Many factors can affect your credit score.
 Your payment history can account for 35 percent of your FICO(r) score.
-Creditors are looking to determine whether you’ve made punctual payments to previous credit loans or accounts; your payment history is usually the primary indication of this.
+Creditors are looking to determine whether you’ve made punctual payments to previous credit loans or accounts; your payment history is usually the primary indication.
+Auto loans, student loans, and other credit products can significantly impact your credit score through on-time monthly payments or late payments.

-What is considered an excellent high or the lowest credit score is contingent on the scoring model you or the credit bureau are employing.
+What is considered an excellent high or the lowest credit score is contingent on your or the credit bureau’s scoring model.

-VantageScore is a VantageScore(r) method built on an interval of 300 to 800, and anything lower than 661 is classified as “bad.”
+VantageScore is a VantageScore(r) method built on an interval of 300 to 800, and anything lower than 661 is “bad.”

-This will depend upon what your negative element or derogatory mark represents and whether it’s due to a late payment or other.
-An unfavorable item could affect the credit score for as long as seven years, even after removing it.
-The most crucial option to restore your credit score is to take steps to improve your credit to a higher level.
+It will depend upon your negative element or derogatory mark and whether it’s due to a late payment.
+An unfavorable item could affect the credit score for seven years, even after removing it.
+The most crucial option to restore your credit score is to improve your credit to a higher level.
+One way to do this is by considering personal loans or lines of credit to help rebuild your credit history.

 The Bottom Line

 It’s depressing to watch your credit score fall.
-You should monitor your credit score.
-This is especially crucial if you’re planning on taking out a loan or mortgage.
+You should monitor your credit score using credit monitoring services.
+It is especially crucial if you take out a loan or mortgage.
+Remember that the information gathered from national credit bureaus affects your credit score.
+You can better manage and improve your overall credit standing by staying informed.